 AccessSTEM Website and Searchable Knowledge Base

-The AccessSTEM website (http://www.washington.edu/doit/Stem/) is a space where K-12 teachers, postsecondary educators, and employers learn to make classroom and employment opportunities in STEM accessible to individuals with disabilities.
-It is comprised of six primary areas:
+The AccessSTEM website is a space where K-12 teachers, postsecondary educators, and employers learn to make classroom and employment opportunities in STEM accessible to individuals with disabilities.
+It includes six primary areas.

 - Accommodation Strategies

-How educators and employers can ensure access to academic and employment opportunities in STEM for individuals with disabilities.
+How educators and employers can assure access to academic and employment opportunities in STEM for individuals with disabilities.

 - Rights and Responsibilities

 The rights and responsibilities of educators, student support staff, and students with disabilities.

 Resources to help instructors more fully include students with disabilities in course activities.

 Streaming video presentations with accompanying publications that share strategies for working with students with disabilities in mathematics and science classes.